Wearing a Mask Can Impact Speech & Hearing

 Wearing a mask has become part of our daily life and that will continue throughout the current pandemic.
-We must wear masks to stop the spread of COVID-19 and to protect the people around us.
+We wear masks to stop the spread of COVID-19 and to protect the people around us.
 As a speech therapist and mother of two, it’s important to understand how wearing a mask can impact speech and hearing.
 In addition, there are some strategies we can use to ensure that our children are communicating effectively and understand those around them.

 Let’s review some important information about masks and communication:

 - Wearing a mask removes many visual cues that we get from the speaker.

 - Masks attenuate sound by three to twelve decibels and also result in low-pass filtering of high-frequency sounds.
 This can make it more difficult to understand speech and some higher-pitched voices (Goldin et al., 2020).